DATAMATH CALCULATOR MUSEUM

 PM-100_2.jpg (16608 Byte)The display of the PocketMate 100 consists of one line for alphanumeric characters and two lines supporting only numbers.

-PM-100_1.jpg (81550 Byte)The inside view of the PM-100 gives a simple construction using only one Integrated Circuit scanning the keyboard, driving the display and storing data in the internal memory.
+PM-100_1.jpg (81550 Byte)The inside view of the PocketMate 100 gives a simple construction using only one Integrated Circuit scanning the keyboard, driving the display and storing data in the internal memory.

-PM-100_3.jpg (37104 Byte)A closer view gives you the differences between this PocketMate 100 and the sibblings -120 and -140.
-In the middle of the area marked with RAM you'll notice two small areas for either a memory of 8k Byte or 32k Byte size.
-One of the small chips is placed on the center mark and bonded with about 28 wires direct to the printed circuit board.
-A small "top glop" - the black epoxy resin found on top of the MPU on the right - is placed above the circuit to protect it.
-This technique called chip-on-board (COB) is very common in far east assemblies.
-Early products like the PS-2100 used COB to reduce the size of the printed circuit board, later designs to lower manufacturing costs.
+PM-100_3.jpg (37104 Byte)A closer view gives you the differences between this PocketMate 100 and the siblings -120 and -140.
+In the middle of the area marked with RAM you'll notice two small areas for either a memory of 8k Byte or 32k Byte capacity.
+One of the small chips is placed on the center mark and bonded with about 28 wires direct to the printed circuit board (PCB).
+A small "top glop" - the black epoxy resin found on top of the Application Specific CPU on the right - is placed above the circuit to protect it.
+This technique called chip-on-board (COB) is very common in far-east assemblies of the late 90s.
+Early products like the PS-2100 used COB technology to reduce the size of the PCB, later designs to lower manufacturing costs.

 The design of the PocketMate 100 fits neatly with the PocketMate 300 series.

-The whole PocketMate series was discontinued in the year 2000.
+The whole PocketMate series was discontinued in 2000.

 If you have additions to the above article please email: joerg@datamath.org.